'Halo Infinite' multiplayer rumoured to release November 15

 Week 3: Feb 1st – Feb 7th, 2022

-NME has reached out to HaloHub.gg to confirm the rumours and will update the article if it responds.
+NME reached out to HaloHub.gg to confirm the rumours and it said this in response.

+“The way we get this information is very complicated.
+343i have a data API that allows them to get game data from their data servers to display on the website for service records etc. However, for players/users to see this data they need to be logged into their Microsoft/Xbox accounts We (and others including HaloDotApi) have reversed engineered this system to give us access to the underlying data.
+This way we can replicate service records on our own site.”

 Fans have also pointed to the fact that Google has now changed many dates to coincide with a November 15, release date.
 However, as Google automates these services, it is likely that these dates have changed as more websites report on the rumours.